Bwillia13x/iva_2/README.md

 ### Why This Stack?

 - **FastAPI**: High-performance async framework perfect for I/O-bound operations (web scraping + API calls)
-- **gpt-5-codex & gpt-5-thinking**: Latest GPT-5 models with Responses API for advanced reasoning and structured extraction
+- **Gemini 3 Flash**: Google's latest frontier AI model with advanced reasoning at low cost
 - **Playwright**: Handles JavaScript-rendered SPAs that traditional scrapers miss
 - **Modular Adapters**: Each data source is isolated, making it easy to add new regulators or jurisdictions

-**Note**: The application supports both GPT-5 models (via Responses API) and GPT-4 models (via Chat Completions API) automatically.

 ---